-Figure 7-1: Some key rules for choosing a Martian landing site
+The first rule is to target low-lying areas.
 A probe may enter the Martian atmosphere going as fast as 27,000 kph.
-Slowing it down for a soft landing requires a nice thick atmosphere (Figure 7-1 A).
+Slowing it down for a soft landing requires a nice thick atmosphere.
 But the Martian atmosphere is thin—roughly one percent the density of Earth’s.
-To find enough of it to make a difference, you need to target the areas with the lowest elevations, where the air is denser and the flight through it takes as long as possible.
+To find enough of it to make a difference, you need to aim for the lowest elevations, where the air is denser and the flight through it takes as long as possible.

-Unless you have a specialty probe, like one designed for a polar cap, you’ll want to land near the equator, where there’s plenty of sunshine for the probe’s solar-power and year-round temperatures are relatively warm (Figure 7-1 B).
+Unless you have a specialty probe, like one designed for a polar cap, you’ll want to land near the equator.
+Here, you’ll find plenty of sunshine to feed the probe’s solar panels, and temperatures stay warm enough to protect the probe’s delicate machinery.

-You’ll want to avoid sites covered in boulders that can destroy the probe, prevent its panels from opening, block its robotic arm, or leave it tilted away from the sun (Figure 7-1 C).
-For similar reasons, you’ll want to stay away from areas with steep slopes, such as those found on the rims of craters (Figure 7-1 D).
+You’ll want to avoid sites covered in boulders that can destroy the probe, prevent its panels from opening, block its robotic arm, or leave it tilted away from the sun.
+For similar reasons, you’ll want to stay away from areas with steep slopes, such as those found on the rims of craters.
 From a safety standpoint, flat and boring is beautiful.

 Another challenge of landing on Mars is that you can’t be very precise.
-It’s hard to fly fifty million kilometers or more, graze the atmosphere, and land on a dime.
+It’s hard to fly fifty million kilometers or more, graze the atmosphere, and land exactly where you intended.
 Inaccuracies in interplanetary navigation, along with variances in Martian atmospheric properties, make hitting a small target very uncertain.

 Consequently, NASA runs lots of computer simulations for each landing coordinate.
-Each simulation run produces a coordinate, and the scatter of points that results from thousands of runs forms an elliptical shape with the long axis parallel to the flight path.
-These landing ellipses can be quite large (Figure 7-2), though accuracy improves with each new mission.
+Each simulation run produces a coordinate, and the scatter of points that results from thousands of runs forms an elliptical shape with the long axis parallel to the probe’s flight path.
+These landing ellipses can be quite large (Figure 7-1), though accuracy improves with each new mission.
 The 2018 Insight lander had a landing ellipse of only 130 km x 27 km.
 The probability of the probe landing somewhere within that ellipse was around 99%.